 A lighting designer tip is to ensure the kitchen is not lit predominantly from one direction particularly from recessed ceiling downlighters.

 The kitchen island is a prime spot for a bold lighting statement and create a real focal point to the room.
 Pendants are best grouped in three and make sure they are on their own circuit.
 This feature accent light will need the help of additional LED downlighters to create enough task lighting over the island counter top.

 Kitchens become a scenery backdrop at night in open plan living areas.
 Use toe kick plinth lights on separate circuits to use the whole kitchen space itself as an accent light for the adjoining spaces.
 Plinth lighting is a useful night light or background illumination by giving low-level illumination across the floor that reflects up gently onto other surfaces.

-Use lighting to create drama and contrast.
-When the light levels are lower it allows particular items of interest to be highlighted or create lighting effects.
-Hide LED strip in alcoves or integrate homogenous lines of LED light into the ceiling.
+Use lighting to create drama with contrast.
+When the light levels are lower it allows particular items of interest to be highlighted, so there are lights and darks.
+This can be done by hiding LED strip in alcoves or integrate homogenous lines of LED light into the ceiling.
 The miniaturisation of LED offers new opportunities to create stunning kitchen interiors.

 Putting as many different types of light on their own circuits is a key to optimum control so these can be integrated into a sophisticated controls package or assigned simply to a manual on and off or dimmed when required.
 The more choice you create the more control you will have to create the right balance of light for every occasion.

 Overall, remember the key to great lighting design is not to over light, as this will flatten the interior and make it appear bland.
 Make sure each chosen light fixture is doing a specific job – do not be tempted to just line up downlights to random throw light onto the floor.
 If it’s not doing a particular task – cut it from the scheme.